Personality, passion, self-esteem and psychological well-being among junior elite athletes in Norway

 Showing items related by title, author, creator and subject.

 Voorspoels, Wouter; Storms, Gert; Longenecker, Julia; Verheyen, Steven; Weinberger, Daniel R.; Elvevåg, Brita (Journal article; Tidsskriftartikkel; Peer reviewed, 2013)Assessing verbal output in category fluency tasks provides a sensitive indicator of cortical dysfunction.
 The most common metrics are the overall number of words produced and the number of errors.
-Two main observations ...
+Two main observations have been made about the structure of the output, first that there is a temporal component to it with words being generated in spurts, and second that the clustering pattern may reflect ...